 Doisneau was enrolled as a soldier and photographer for the French Resistance at the outbreak of the Second World War.
 After the war, he would reprise his personal projects, taking on fashion photography for example and working for French Vogue from 1948 to 1952.

-He is predominantly known for his unassuming, often surreal, and light-hearted portrayal of life on Paris streets; a preferred focus opposed to high fashion.
+Although Doisneau did photograph celebrities like Jean Cocteau, Alberto Giacometti and Pablo Picasso, he is predominantly known for his unassuming and light-hearted, portrayal of life on Paris’s streets.
 One of his most well known works, classic to his style, is Le baiser de l'hôtel de ville (Kiss by the Town Hall), showing a kissing couple embracing on the streets of Paris in 1950.
 He commented, “The marvels of daily life are so exciting; no movie director can arrange the unexpected that you find in the street.”

-Doisneau died in 1994.
-During his life he was awarded several prizes and recognitions; in 1984 he was appointed a Chevalier of the Order of the Legion of Honour, and an Honorary Fellowship by The Royal Photographic Society in 1991.
-He continues to have his work published and exhibited around the world, cementing his place in art history.
+Doisneau would pass away in 1994.
+During his life he was awarded several prizes and recognitions; two years after the Second World War he was awarded the Prix Kodak, in 1984 he was appointed Chevalier of the Order of the Legion of Honour, and he was also granted an Honorary Fellowship by The Royal Photographic Society in 1991.
+In 1997, a photogallery in his name was opened in Gentilly, France, to honour his lifetime work.
+Nowadays, Doisneau continues to have his work published and exhibited around the world, cementing his place in the history of photography.